raysas/wheat-seq-annotation/readme.md

 $ bedtools bamtobed -i data/sequences/alignment/region8_aln.bam \
     > data/sequences/alignment/region8_aln.bed
 ```
+_We chose this mapper because it's perfect for medium length reads ranging between 100bp and megabases, in our case it's a 14kb sequence_

 Now we have in the output a `.bam` file and a `.bed` file.
 From the `.bam` file we can get the following information when running the following command:
 ```bash